cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/tech/testing/testing.md

 # 🐈‍⬛ SPACE CATS - TESTING

+_**Space Cats**_ contains backend unit tests, along with component and end-to-end frontend testing.

+# 🐈‍⬛ SPACE CATS - MANUAL TESTING

-A significant portion of testing for this project was carried out manually, using tools such as _Chrome Dev Tools_.
+A significant portion of testing for this project was carried out manually, using tools such as _Chrome Dev Tools_ [1].

-The driving force behind this decision was the need for more familiarity with _Jest_ [2] and API testing.
+Manual testing was helpful for ad-hoc verification and understanding how the codebase worked.

 # 🐈‍⬛ SPACE CATS - BACKEND TESTING

-Most tests for the back end use _Jest_ [2], although the _app.test_js_ file also engages in _supertest_ [3].

-Writing tests for the backend proved difficult due to needing more clarity on how to write test code.
+The main test is _app.test_js_ file, which utilises _Jest_ [2] and _supertest_ [3].

 # 🐈‍⬛ SPACE CATS - FRONTEND TESTING

-The front end uses _cypress_ for component testing [4].
+The front end uses _cypress_ for component and end-to-end testing [4].

 ### REFERENCES